 6. iCIMS

-iCIMS has been an enterprise ATS mainstay for years.
-The platform handles high-volume applicant tracking, career site hosting, and compliance documentation for organizations with complex hiring needs.
+iCIMS has been an enterprise ATS mainstay for years, handling high-volume applicant tracking, career site hosting, and compliance documentation for organizations with complex hiring needs.

 Where does it fall short?
 Two areas.
 First, the interface feels dated compared to newer AI-native tools.
-Second, proactive candidate sourcing isn't a core strength - you'll need third-party integrations to fill that gap.
+Second, proactive candidate sourcing isn’t a core strength, so you’ll need third-party tooling to fill that gap.
 By contrast, dedicated AI sourcing tools handle this natively.

-If your enterprise is already running on iCIMS as your system of record, it makes sense to keep it for ATS and compliance.
+Already running iCIMS as your system of record?
+Keep it for ATS and compliance tracking.
 But pair it with a dedicated sourcing tool to cover top-of-funnel.

 7. Workable

-On the opposite end of the complexity spectrum from iCIMS, Workable started as an SMB hiring platform and has expanded into mid-market and enterprise territory.
-It offers AI-powered sourcing, video interviews, and workflow automation.
-The approachable interface makes onboarding noticeably faster than heavier enterprise platforms.
+Starting as an SMB hiring platform and expanding into mid-market and enterprise territory, Workable offers AI-powered sourcing, video interviews, and workflow automation.
+An approachable interface makes onboarding noticeably faster than heavier enterprise platforms.

-Workable's strength is accessibility.
-It's one of the easier platforms to deploy and learn.
-However, advanced enterprise features - custom workflows, granular permissions, dedicated support - only unlock at the Enterprise tier with custom pricing.
-Its candidate database doesn't match the scale of specialized sourcing tools.
+Accessibility is Workable’s core strength.
+It’s one of the easier platforms to deploy and learn.
+However, advanced enterprise features (custom workflows, granular permissions, dedicated support) only unlock at the Enterprise tier with custom pricing.
+Its candidate database doesn’t match the scale of specialized sourcing tools.

 Good for mid-market companies scaling into enterprise territory that want something straightforward without the complexity of Phenom or Beamery.
 Teams with 500+ employees may outgrow the platform’s capabilities over time.

 Pricing: Standard $299/mo; Premier $599/mo; Enterprise is custom.
-No free tier.
-Monthly or annual billing available.
+Monthly or annual billing available, no free tier.

 8. Paradox (Olivia)

-Paradox takes a completely different approach from every other tool on this list.
-Instead of sourcing candidates, its conversational AI assistant Olivia automates what happens after they show up.
-She handles screening questions via text, schedules interviews, and answers FAQs - all through natural conversation.
+Unlike every other tool on this list, Paradox doesn’t source candidates.
+Its conversational AI assistant Olivia automates what happens after they show up: screening questions via text, interview scheduling, and FAQ answers through natural conversation.

 For high-volume frontline hiring in retail, hospitality, and healthcare?
 Paradox is excellent.
-But it's not a sourcing tool.
-It won't find candidates.
-It engages people who've already applied or expressed interest through your career site.
+But it won’t find candidates.
+It engages people who’ve already applied or expressed interest through your career site.

 Good for enterprise teams with high-volume frontline hiring needs where scheduling and screening are the primary bottleneck.
 Not a fit for teams whose core challenge is finding and reaching qualified candidates proactively.